rojounooo/hacking-dvwa/Brute Force/brute_force_low.md

 ## Notes
 - This vulnerability is in the **Brute Force** module, but we’re exploiting it using **SQL Injection**.
-- Tools like Hydra may produce false positives here because the response length doesn’t change.
+- Tools like Hydra or Burp Suite may produce false positives here because the response length doesn’t change.
 - Reviewing the source code reveals the root cause.

 ---